UCSDMorimotoLab/CTRoptimization/docs/_src_docs/optimization_framework/simultaneous_optimization.rst

 --------------------
 The simultaneous optimization problem is to solve the CTR design and motion planning simultaneously.
-In this problem, multiple robot configurations will be optimized in order to find a robot design that can follow a set of waypoints while saisfy the anatomical constraints.
+In this problem, multiple robot configurations will be optimized in order to find a robot design that can follow a set of waypoints while satisfy the anatomical constraints.

 The CTR simultaneous optimization group is as follows: